yuguangchen1/KcwiKit/kcwikit/docs/install_DRP.md

 There are two methods to install the modified DRP.

 1. If you have installed the official DRP with `Python ~= 3.8`, you can download the modified files from the [pyDRP](../pyDRP/) directory in this repository and replace the older ones with them.
+For example, copy all files in the [`pyDRP/primitives`](../pyDRP/primitives/) to the `KCWI_DRP/kcwidrp/primitives` directory where your local version of the DRP is installed.

     Then, rerun the installation script (`python setup.py install`).

 2. Alternatively, we keep a separate version of DRP at `https://github.com/yuguangchen1/KCWI_DRP/tree/KCWIKit`.
 Download this updated version.